Why go on a flying safari in Africa?

 The US can fit into just West Africa alone (brown area), and France (purple area) is just a tiny area compared to the sheer size of the African continent.
 To visit the Greater Kruger Area in the eastern part of South Africa, then travel on to Lake Kariba in Zimbabwe to then visit the Victoria Falls would take more than 25 hours of driving, not counting waiting times at border crossings, delays at roadblocks, and time spent during fuel stops.
 Flying the same route would take you several hours instead, with no traffic jams along the way or queues at the border, and with a unique view of the African continent below you while you move from one highlight to the next.

 The best way to deal with the paperwork is to arrange the paperwork well ahead of time before your actual arrival in South Africa.
 A copy needs to be made of several documents, such as your pilot license, medical, passport, and the last three to four pages of your logbook.
 In addition, you might have to request your own CAA to provide you with a letter in which they state that your pilot license record is current, valid, and up-to-date.
-In most cases the South African CAA will send an enquiry to your CAA to verify the status of your license.
+In most cases the South African CAA will send that enquiry directly to your CAA themselves to verify the status of your license.
 Send us a copy of your paperwork, so we can screen it and forward it to the authorities for processing.
-If we would process these documents for you, we would be able to get your South African PPL document issued and in our hands before you arrive in South Africa.
-When you then arrive, all you need to do is that one theory exam in Air Law and go on the checkride with an instructor before the South African license can be handed out to you.Checkride with an SA flight instructor
+When you then arrive, all you need to do is one air law theory exam and one checkride with an instructor before the South African license can be requested from the South African CAA.
+The CAA needs about two to three business days to process your documents and actually issue the license.
+The license is valid for 5 years and can easily be renewed for another 5 years with out having to redo the airlaw exam or another checkride.
+If this is your first Tour with us, keep in mind that you will have to come at least 3 to 5 (business) days earlier to get your South African pilot license issued.

 How the SA CAA deals with different aircraft types